 Chicken saag, or chicken saagwala, is a popular North Indian dish which is essentially a combination of spicy chicken and spinach.

-If you have already tried chicken saag in a restaurant, you will know this is seriously tasty and the good news is that it can be healthy too.
+If you have already tried chicken saag in a restaurant, you will know this is seriously tasty, and the good news is that it can be very healthy.

 There are many variations of the chicken saag recipe which means there is not a right or wrong way to cook this dish providing you use the core ingredients which is simply chicken, the spices, tomatoes and spinach.

 What is chicken saag?

 Chicken saag is a combination of spicy chicken and spinach which has tons of flavors and is healthy.

 When I make this at home, I prefer to keep it quick, easy and use straightforward ingredients which is why you might love this recipe.

 Also, this recipe calls for a way to use leftover spinach, and you can use tender chicken thighs or legs, or lean chicken breasts which is a combination of protein and greens.